Knowledge base

 • Follow the complete Google guide:

-• Enter the password for your Gmail account if prompted.
+• Enter, if requested, the password of your Gmail account.

-• Give a name to your password (e.g., Infomaniak), it is just descriptive.
+• Give a name to your password (for example ImportINK), it is simply descriptive:

 • Click on Generate.